 Do: Make sure you can afford it

 Moving out on your own is expensive.
-Depending on where you choose to live, there’s bills you must pay like electricity and gas/heat on top of rent.
+Depending on where you choose to live, whether you’re looking at apartments or wholesale mobile homes, there are bills you must pay like electricity and gas/heat on top of rent.
 And typically, renters give first month, last month and a deposit before even moving in.
 Renting a moving truck also adds to the fees and takes a lot of time to do whether you have people to help or not.

 Generally, moving out is a stressful experience financially and physically.